 Pop PHP is an open source, object-oriented PHP framework.
-At a minimum, it requires PHP 7.3.
+It has been built and tested to run on PHP 8.0+, but at a minimum, it requires PHP 7.4.
 It is available on Github and through Composer.
 The framework is tested using PHPUnit and continuous integration is maintained using GitHub Actions.